AniketSarrin/DynamicGPU/Dynamic-GPU-CPU-Allocation-framework-main/README.md

 **2. Docker:** Provides containerization technology, allowing applications to be packaged with their dependencies and run in isolated environments.

-**3. AWS:** Cloud platform used for hosting and scaling the KubeAI infrastructure.
+**3. AWS:** Cloud platform used for hosting and scaling the infrastructure.

 **4. Grafana:** Provides visualization and analytics for the metrics collected by Prometheus, offering customizable dashboards for monitoring GPU/CPU usage.

-**5. Golang:** The primary programming language used for developing the backend services of KubeAI.
+**5. Golang:** The primary programming language used for developing the backend services.

 **6. NVIDIA DCGM (Data Center GPU Manager):** Provides GPU telemetry and management capabilities, crucial for monitoring GPU health and performance.

 **7. Prometheus:** Collects and stores time-series data, used for monitoring system metrics and generating alerts.

-**8. GIN Framework:** A web framework written in Go, used for building the backend API of KubeAI.
+**8. GIN Framework:** A web framework written in Go, used for building the backend API.

-**9. Material UI:** A popular React UI framework used for designing the frontend interface of KubeAI.
+**9. Material UI:** A popular React UI framework used for designing the frontend interface .
 These components work together to create a robust system for GPU/CPU orchestration, enabling efficient resource allocation and detailed monitoring in AI and machine learning environments.

 # Application